 (12) "National Registry of Emergency Medical Technicians (NREMT)," the National EMS Certification Agency responsible for validating entry-level competency of pre-hospital providers;

-(13) "Primary response ground ambulance," or "ground ambulance," a motor vehicle operated over public roadways under the jurisdiction of this state that is in compliance with chapter 44:05:04 and is used to respond to medical emergencies and to transport the sick or injured;
+(13) "Ground ambulance," a motor vehicle operated over public roadways under the jurisdiction of this state that is in compliance with chapter 44:05:04;

 General Authority: SDCL 34-11-5, 34-11-6.1.